dilimou/Disaster-Classification-Task/README.md

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - Or run the cells in the notebook ETL Pipeline Preparation.ipynb  to get the db

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - Or run the cells in the notebook ML Pipeline Preparation.ipynb to get the model

 2. Run the following command in the app's directory to run your web app.